 Franchising is a very specific business structure that is becoming increasingly popular.
 It is easiest to think of franchising as a kind of licensing.
 It allows an individual to run a company of their own, but using another company’s brand name, trademarks and suppliers.

-There are quite a few familiar examples of franchises such as Burger King and KFC, and in fact the franchising concept is often used for fast food restaurants.
+There are quite a few familiar examples of franchises such as Burger King and KFC.
+In fact, the franchising concept and proven system is often used for fast food restaurants.
 This means that they are not directly owned by the company whose logo is over the door, but are actually run by independent owners under a franchise agreement.

 But great British traditions, from doorstep milk deliveries to public houses, are often also run on a franchise agreement – and in fact, pubs were among the first-ever franchises in the UK.